write-you-a-scheme-v2/scheme/docs/00_overview.md

 author: Adam Wespiser
 ---

-##Write You A Scheme, Version 2.0
-> A programming language is for thinking about programs, not for expressing programs you've already thought of.
-It should be a pencil, not a pen **Paul Graham**
+> *A programming language is for thinking about programs, not for expressing programs you've already thought of.
+It should be a pencil, not a pen.*  **Paul Graham**

 ## Welcome
-Welcome to Write You a Scheme, Version 2.0. ([version 1](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/ https://upload.wikimedia.org/wikipedia/commons/a/aa/Write_Yourself_a_Scheme_in_48_Hours.pdf)) You may be familiar with the original Write You a Scheme, and this is a much needed upgraded version.
+Welcome to Write You a Scheme, Version 2.0. ([version 1](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/ https://upload.wikimedia.org/wikipedia/commons/a/aa/Write_Yourself_a_Scheme_in_48_Hours.pdf)) [Github repo ](https://github.com/write-you-a-scheme-v2/scheme).
+You may be familiar with the original Write You a Scheme, and this is a much needed upgraded version.
 We use as much modern, industry ready Haskell to implement a Scheme on its way to being ready for production.
 This series will teach how to create a programming language by walking the reader through the components of a Scheme variant Lisp in Haskell.
 This should take about a weekend of study/programming for a beginner who might have to look up a few new concepts to really internalize the material.
 The ideal reader with have some experience in Haskell, and eager to see how all the pieces come together in a medium to large sized project.

 We won't have time to go into a lot of detail on things like monad transformers or interpreter theory.
 Instead, links to further information will be provided when needed.
 If you are looking for a good Haskell intro, the concepts from [Learn You a Haskell for Great Good](http://learnyouahaskell.com) should be internalized.
 A great reference while reading this book is [What I Wish I Knew When Learning Haskell](http://dev.stephendiehl.com/hask).
 Specifically for industry, FP-Complete's [Haskell Syllabus](https://www.fpcomplete.com/haskell-syllabus) is a great guide.
 Finally, the [HaskellWiki](https://wiki.haskell.org/Learning_Haskell) has a comprehensive list of resources available for learning Haskell.

 This a community project, and if you have improvements, please contact me over Github or on Twitter [\@wespiser](http://www.twitter.com/wespiser).
 Better yet, submit a PR!
 We've had to balance language features, tutorial breadth, and level of complexity to provide beginners with a robust implementation that will not take long to understand.
 If you have any ideas on how I can better meet these goals, please let us know!
 We advocate open source languages, although it is possible to use our Scheme to build a vendor-specific language, [this](https://www.stickyminds.com/article/hey-vendors-give-us-real-scripting-languages?page=0%2C0) article spells out why that is a bad idea.
-However, if you need an interpreter for commercial purposes, [Abstract Definition Interpreters](../sources/AbstractDefinitionalInterpreters.pdf) contains the conceptual underpinnings and "invents" the kind of interpreter we will be making.
+However, if you need an interpreter for commercial purposes, [Abstract Definition Interpreters](https://github.com/write-you-a-scheme-v2/scheme/tree/master/sources/AbstractDefinitionalInterpreters.pdf) contains the conceptual underpinnings and "invents" the kind of interpreter we will be making.

 ## Roadmap
 Here's the overview of what we will be doing and where we will go:

-* [00_overview.md](../docs/00_overview.md) What you are reading right now.
+* [Overview](00_overview.html) What you are reading right now.
-* [01_introduction.md](../docs/01_introduction.md) Introduces Scheme syntax and semantics, as well as the Haskell implementation.
+* [Introduction](01_introduction.html) Introduces Scheme syntax and semantics, as well as the Haskell implementation.
-* [02_parsing.md](../docs/02_parsing.md) Parsing of text into abstract syntax tree.
+* [Parser](02_parsing.html) Parsing of text into abstract syntax tree.
-* [03_evaluation.md](../docs/03_evaluation.md) Evaluation of abstract syntax tree using monad transformers.
+* [Evaluation](03_evaluation.html) Evaluation of abstract syntax tree using monad transformers.
-* [04_errors.md](../docs/04_errors.md) Error messages used throughout project.
+* [Errors & Exceptions](04_errors.html) Error/Exception messages used throughout project.
 Creation of error messages.
-* [05_primitives.md](../docs/05_primitives.md) Primitive functions that are loaded into the environment.
+* [Primitives](05_primitives.html) Primitive functions that are loaded into the environment.
-* [06_repl.md](../docs/06_repl.md) Read Eval Print Loop.
+* [REPL](06_repl.html) Read Eval Print Loop.
-* [07_io.md](../docs/09_io.md) Reading and writing to files for both Scheme commands and the reading of program files.
+* **IO** Reading and writing to files for both Scheme commands and the reading of program files.
-* [08_stdlib.md](../docs/10_stdlib.md) Creation of Scheme standard library from primitive functions.
+* **Standard Library** Creation of Scheme standard library from primitive functions.
-* [09_conclusion.md](../docs/11_conclusion.md) We conclude the project.
+* **Conclusion** We conclude the project, giving some final thoughts on the project.

 ## Why Lisp ?
 Although the majority of modern programming follows C/Algo, Lisp syntax is simple, using the same syntax to represent code and data, the list.
 This is called homoiconicity, a feature which makes both parsing and evaluation much simpler compared to other languages.
 Scheme, a dialect of Lisp, is a straight-forward lisp.
 We won't strictly follow the Scheme standard for the sake of brevity, but aim to include as many useful features as possible.
 If you are interested in what a fully fledged Scheme looks like, Haskell-Scheme (github) is a fully featured language, in Haskell, and Chicken-Scheme implements in C. The scheme we will write will contain the basic elements of these more featured languages.
 The Scheme Programming Language is a great book to teach the function of an industrial strength reference Scheme, and is a great source to explain language features.
 Another great book to learn Scheme and interpretation is Structure and Interpretation of Computer Programs (SICP), which discusses how to build a meta-circular evaluator in Lisp.
 Lisp has a history as an educational language, and its simplicity is mostly why we will be following the tradition here.